Social Media's Impact On Mental Health Is Far More Serious Than You Think

 Advertisement

-Surprisingly, Chilcott says her self-esteem has been more affected by her personal account — where she posts to an audience of friends, mutual acquaintances, and students from other schools — than it has by her public platform.
+Surprisingly, Natalie says her self-esteem has been more affected by her personal account — where she posts to an audience of friends, mutual acquaintances, and students from other schools — than it has by her public platform.
 This was especially true at the beginning, when social media was still new.
 “There was a lot of judgment, and it was at the time when you start talking to boys, so there's more pressure because you’re afraid of what they’re going to think of you — that’s when I started to FaceTune my photos,” she continues.
 “I don’t edit my face or body anymore, but back then, I wanted people to compliment my appearance.
 I wanted that recognition and validation from my peers.
 It made me feel so much more confident when I had other people telling me I looked a certain way rather than having confidence in myself.”

-Chilcott’s experience is not at all uncommon among teens — according to a 2020 research conducted by Edelman Data & Intelligence, 80% of girls surveyed have applied a filter or changed the way they look in photos by the time they’re 13, 32% of girls always change something on a photo they post of themselves, and 77% of girls try to change or hide at least one body part or feature before posting a photo of themselves.
+Natalie’s experience is not at all uncommon among teens — according to a 2020 research conducted by Edelman Data & Intelligence, 80% of girls surveyed have applied a filter or changed the way they look in photos by the time they’re 13, 32% of girls always change something on a photo they post of themselves, and 77% of girls try to change or hide at least one body part or feature before posting a photo of themselves.
 It's for these reasons that The Dove Self-Esteem Project was born: to give parents the tools to talk with their children about the effects of social media.

 Advertisement